jndean/Clockchecker/README.md

                     candidates.append(player)
                 if is_tf is info.TRUE:
                     break
-        # Create a world or each combination of left and right poisoned player
+        # Create a world or each combination of cw and acw poisoned player
-        for fwd in fwd_candidates:
+        for clockwise_neighbour in clockwise_candidates:
-            for bkwd in bkwd_candidates:
+            for anticlockwise_neighbour in anticlockwise_candidates:
                 new_state = state.fork()
                 new_nodashii = new_state.players[me].character
-                new_nodashii.tf_neighbour1 = fwd
+                new_nodashii.tf_neighbour1 = clockwise_neighbour
-                new_nodashii.tf_neighbour2 = bkwd
+                new_nodashii.tf_neighbour2 = anticlockwise_neighbour
                 new_nodashii.maybe_activate_effects(new_state, me)
                 yield new_state